styxlab/gatsby-starter-try-ghost/README.md

 ## Ghost Content API keys

 All content is sourced from a Ghost CMS.
-If you don't customize the file `.ghost.json` content is fetched from the demo location at `https://cms.gotsby.org`.
+By default, content is fetched from the demo location at `https://cms.gotsby.org`.
 Surely you want to source your own content.
-Change the keys to match your own Ghost CMS Content API keys:
+Add a new file `.ghost.json` to the base directory of this starter that contains the following JSON structure:

 ```bash